 There are numerous reasons why so many homeowners are choosing to install metal roofing shingles.
 You too can enjoy the following unique benefits:

 Superior durability and resistance to extreme weather conditions

-This material is built to withstand the most adverse weather conditions, such as ice and snow storms, hail, heavy rainfall, ice dams and hurricanes.
+This material is designed to withstand the most adverse weather conditions, such as ice and snow storms, hail, heavy rainfall, ice dams and hurricanes.
 This makes it a prime choice for homeowners who live in areas that get frequently hit by these natural calamities.

-What also keeps metal shingles looking like new is their resistance to stains and streaks caused by mold, mildew and airborne algae.
-As a result, a metal roof not only has great curb appeal, but will also increase the value of your home, should you ever choose to sell it.
+What also keeps them looking like new is their resistance to stains and streaks caused by mold, mildew and airborne algae.
+As a result, this roof will increase the value of your home, should you ever choose to sell it.